alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/README.md

 * `agents.yaml`, where you define agent configurations.
 * `tasks.yaml`, where you define task configurations.

-Also in the same directory are two important Python modules:
+Also in the same directory are two important Python modules:∫

 * `crew.py`, which is where you define your crew using decorators.
 * `main.py`, which is the script that starts the execution of your crew.